LearnYouSomeComputer/Tools-For-Programming/00-FrontMatter.md

 ---
-title: Tools For Computer Scientists
+title: Tools For Programming
-subtitle: Or, How To Use A Computer Real Good
+subtitle: How To Use A Computer Real Good
 author: Natasha Jarus and Michael Wisely
 institute: Missouri University of Science and Technology